vinamrata-git/Amazon-scraper-selenium-python/README.md

 # Trending-data-science-book-on-amazon

-1. I Scraped the data science books available on amazon using selenenium and python to analyse the trending books.
+1. To find the trending data science books I Scraped the data science books available on amazon using selenenium and python.

 ###### I got the following informtion